Lake Erie: Water levels

 Lake Erie has a lake retention time of 2.6 years, the shortest of all the Great Lakes.
-The lake's surface area is 9910 sqmi.
 Lake Erie's water level fluctuates with the seasons as in the other Great Lakes.
 Generally, the lowest levels are in January and February and the highest in June or July, although there have been exceptions.
 The average yearly level varies depending on long-term precipitation.
 Short-term level changes are often caused by seiches that are particularly high when southwesterly winds blow across the length of the lake during storms.
 These cause water to pile up at the eastern end of the lake.
 Storm-driven seiches can cause damage onshore.
 During one storm in November 2003, the water level at Buffalo rose by 7 ft with waves of 10–15 ft for a rise of 22 ft.
 Meanwhile, at the western end of the lake, Toledo experienced a similar drop in water level.